ZhenyingZhu/StudyNotes/SystemDesign.md

 Delivery models in distributed message queues

 1. at least once delivery: could be delivered more than once.
 Consumer needs to implement idempotent
 2. at most once delivery: highest throughput available.
-Need keep state and an ck mechanism
+Need keep state and an ack mechanism
 3. exactly once delivery: almost impossible, high overheads.

 Types

 1. Based on num of cunsumers:
    1. P2P MQ: only a single consumer can get a specific message.
 Could have multiple consumers.
 Absolute order cannot be guarantee because receivers can process in different speed.
+Message can have states: 1.
+READY, 2.
+PROCESSING, 3.
+PROCESSED, 4.
+WAITING, 5.
+EXPIRED
       1. single sender single receiver
       2. multiple senders single receiver
       3. single sender multiple receivers
       4. multiple senders multiple receivers
+   2.
 2.

 ### Payment Gateway System